What is cruising the Mediterranean like in winter?

 Taking a Mediterranean Cruise in Winter: Pros

 - Great time to sightsee – Winter can be a better time to sightsee if you do not like the heat of the summer months and crowds.
-Usually there are less people trying to see the same thing.
+Usually, there are fewer people trying to see the same thing.

 - Christmas markets – if you enjoy Christmas markets you will find these also in the Mediterranean ports in December.